 On Tuesdays I am free from school.
 I started the day with some meditation and breakfast and made some homework.
 I had to make a presentation, since my end-presentation is coming up next week.
 After a few hours I was done and I chose to just chill.
 I watched a Netflix-documentary from Brené Brown.
 She has done a lot of research about vulnerability and courage and I must say I really liked it!
 I would definitely recommend watching it.
 At night I finally made the decision to buy a second-hand coat I saw on United Wardrobe.
 I had seen it a while back but I am scared of buying things online since you don’t know if it’s fit.
 A new long winter coat is on my list of things I need (I keep a list on my phone with things I need so that when I am in a thrift shop I can look for it).
 The old coat is just worn out.
 I have finally decided to buy it.
 It was 29 euros with sending and administration costs included.
 I am really hoping it is what I imagine it to be.

 Today I had some sandwiches with vegan apple-celery salad and peanut-butter for lunch.
 The apple-celery sandwich from Johma is something I would really recommend!
 It’s delicious.
 At around half past 4 I went of to Amsterdam.
 I am meeting up with a friend (and classmate) to go eat some dinner at The Loving Hut.
 I have never been there before but I really have been wanting to.
 The menu looks amazing, it’s all vegan.
 I had a lovely noodle soup with dumplings!
 I really thought it was tasty and can’t wait to try more of the menu.
-I also had a vegan milk-shake and so I made an exception to my water-only rule since they barely offer them anywhere.
+For desert I had a vegan milk-shake and so I made an exception to my water-only rule since they barely offer them anywhere.
 I forgot to refuse the paper straw, bummer.
 Afterwards we went to Pakhuis De Zwijger for an informative meet-up about waste in the city.
 It was quite fun and I always feel so good after it, full of energy again when I see that so many people are tackling the waste problem we have.
 We can do it!

 Favorite song of the week: